So are there big cats in England?

 Almost impossible without being seen regularly, especially since everyone now has a camera phone on them at all times.

 You can't just have one or five mountain lions; for them to endure for a long time in a new environment you have to have a breeding population of dozens to many dozens.
 People would see them all the time and they would be destroying very large numbers of livestock.
-Farmers would be fucking screaming.
+Farmers would be fricking screaming.

 Same with the Loch Ness monster and any other supposed cryptid.

-• 4 weeks ago
+• 8 months ago

 Anonymous